 Hydrological process modelling is an important tool for research on water resources management, flood control and disaster mitigation, water conservancy project planning and design, hydrological response to climate change and so on (Zanon et al., 2010;Papathanasiou et al., 2015).
-The initial hydrological model was a black-box model in 1932 (Sherman, 1932) and conceptual & distributed models are subsequently put forward in 1960s (Freeze and Harlan, 1969).
-The three kinds of hydrological models have been significantly improved in recent years and their structures become more and more mature.
-Theoretically, distributed models have definite physical mechanism of the water cycle and all parameters can be measured insitu (Abbott et al., 1986;Huang et al., 2014).
+The initial hydrological model was a black-box model in 1932 (Sherman, 1932) and

+- 5 conceptual & physically-based models are subsequently put forward in 1960s (Freeze and Harlan, 1969).
+The three kinds of hydrological models have been significantly improved in recent years with their structures becoming more mature.
+Theoretically, the physically-based model has definite physical mechanism of the water cycle and all parameters can be measured in-situ (Abbott et al., 1986;Huang et al., 2014).
 Conceptual models express hydrological processes in form of some abstract models which come from some physical phenomenon and experience.
-For example, the interflow and the base flow are simplified as the flow from linear reservoirs (Caviedes-Voullième et al., 2012;Lü et al., 2013).
+For example, the interflow and the base flow - 10 are simplified as the flow from linear reservoirs (Caviedes-Voullième et al., 2012;Lü et al., 2013).
 As a result, some parameters of conceptual models need calibrating.
-In general, conceptual models have better performance of modelling the streamflow at the catchment outlet than distributed models do, especially for catchments lacking sufficient data (Bao et al., 2010;Cullmann et al., 2011).
+In general, conceptual models have better performance in modelling the streamflow at the catchment outlet than physically-based distributed models do, especially for catchments lacking sufficient data (Bao et al., 2010;Cullmann et al., 2011).
 Thus, many conceptual models such as HBV model, TOPMODEL, Tank model and Xinanjiang model are of strong vitality (Abebe et al., 2010;Vincendon et al., 2010;Hao et al., 2015; Xie et al., 2015).
-Additionally, the performance of distributed models can be improved after calibration of some parameters.
+Additionally, the - 15 performance of physically-based distributed models can be improved after calibration of some parameters (Chen et al. 2016).
 Therefore, all of the hydrological models should be calibrated before engineering applications.